xiangshen-dk/metrics-export-with-mql/README.md

         gcloud scheduler jobs run get_metric_mql

-1. To verify the setup, run the following query and you should have some query results back
+1. To verify the setup, run the following query.
+If you have the metric data in Cloud Monitoring, they should be exported and you will have some query results

         bq query \
         --use_legacy_sql=false \